lramsey/product-recommender/README.md

 **callback**

 The callback parameter consists of a custom callback function that will run after my product recommendation engine has finished streaming its results to node.js.
 The algorithm runs asynchronously, so properly putting your continuing product-recommender logic inside a callback function is essential to using product-recommender.
+To add arguments to the callback function, include more than 4 parameters for setRecVariables.
+Any argument beyond the fourth named parameter in the rec.setRecVariables method will be added as arguments to the callback function.

       var callback = function(){ results = rec.getRecVariables('results')) }